Freshman Requirements & Process

 We want to hear your individual voice in your writing.
-Write essays that reflect who you are; use specific concrete details and write in a natural style.
+Write essays that reflect who you are and write in a natural style.
 Begin work on these essays early, and feel free to ask your parents, teachers and friends to provide constructive feedback.
 Ask if the essay's tone sounds like your voice.
-If those closest to you do not believe your essay captures who you are, we will not be able to recognize what is distinctive about you.
 While asking for feedback is suggested, do not enlist hired assistance in the writing of your essays.

 - Reflect on a time when you challenged a belief or idea.
 What prompted you to act?
 Would you make the same decision again?